fl101/awardfares-blog/_posts/2023-10-04-award-hacker.md

 ## Upgrade for more features

-With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can also set up alerts to get notified when a certain route or flight gets opened, as well as check seat maps, flight schedules, and more.
+With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can get access to premium features such unlimited daily searches, alerts, seat maps, flight schedules, and more!

 You can [try AwardFares for free](https://awardfares.com/).
-We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro tips!
+We are rolling out new features and improvements regularly, so [sign up to our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.

 ## Read more